Alexandre-saddour/FocusGuard/README.md

 ---

-## ⚙️ Important Note on Permissions
+## ⚙️ Note

-Because the core functionality relies on monitoring app launches, after installation you must manually enable the FocusGuard Accessibility Service in your device’s settings:
+Vibe coded in a 24H challenge

 ## 📜 License